-The Commission considers that the most practical approach for improving its inflation forecasts is to adopt the AER's revised approach.
-This approach will ensure that forecast inflation reflects investor expectations.
-The approach is to use the RBA's short-term inflation forecasts for the first two years of a regulatory period, before gradually reverting to the RBA's 2.5 per cent mid-point for the remaining years of a regulatory period.
-The gradual reversion to the RBA's mid-point is done via a "simple linear glide path" that applies for years three and four of the regulatory period.
-The glide path means that inflation changes at equal steps for each year of the glide.81
+We considered that this approach would ensure that forecast inflation reflects investor expectations, by using the RBA's short-term inflation forecasts for the first two years of a regulatory period, before gradually reverting to the RBA's 2.5 per cent mid-point for the remaining years of a regulatory period.
+The gradual reversion to the RBA's mid-point is done via a 'simple linear glide path' that applies for years three and four of the regulatory period.
+The glide path means that inflation changes at equal steps for each year of the glide.79

-The Commission considers its draft decision will adequately address the inflation forecasting problem raised by Icon Water and largely address the debt allowance problem raised by Icon Water.
+We considered that the draft decision would adequately address the inflation forecasting problem raised by Icon Water and largely address the debt allowance problem raised by Icon Water.